-Elbow grease will always be required, however, and some combinations will be more effective than others depending upon the circumstances.
+However, elbow grease will always be required, and some combinations will be more effective than others depending upon the circumstances.

 The key here is not to try one combination and then give up but to try and find the right combination that works for you.
 That being said, I have listed below the most common ingredients and tools used for toilet cleaning.

 - Lemon/Lime or another citrus fruit